 We know that you, like the rest of our community, nation, and world, are experiencing stress, anxiety, and uncertainty given the spread of COVID-19 and the disruption to our lives.
-The College’s shift to learning and working remotely represents a major sea-change for us all.
+The University's shift to learning and working remotely represents a major sea-change for us all.
 Furthermore, for all of you, and particularly our seniors, there is likely the added frustration, sadness, and grief over the missed events and experiences of the spring semester and the celebration of graduation.
 These are all normal reactions at this critical time, because the situation is new and continuously unfolding.
-So how do we all stay emotionally well during these times, when we’re separated from friends, professors, mentors, and our College “home” ?
+So how do we all stay emotionally well during these times, when we’re separated from friends, professors, mentors, and our University “home”?
 Here are some ideas…

 Seek out accurate information about COVID-19.
 Obtain information from reputable sources.
 Check out state and local government sites for up to date information such as the World Health Organization or the Centers for Disease Control and Prevention for accurate information about the virus.
 Use the critical thinking skills you are developing through your coursework and studies to help you make informed decisions.